ao-framework/logger/docs/README.md

 ![](./assets/ao.logo.svg)
 **Logger**

+The logger is an abstract class that allows you to create custom loggers where you can define a specific implementation without having to worry about specific methods commonly used in the practice of logging information in applications.

-Import the library
+#### Import the library

 ```ts
 import Logger from "@ao-framework/logger";
 ```

-Create a Logger
+#### Create a Logger

 ```ts
 export class MyLogger extends Logger {